whtrbit/ar-drone2.0-web-client/README.md

 Go right `arrow right`

 Increase altitude `w`

 Deacrease altitude `s`

 Turn left `a`

 Turn right `d`

 Land `space`

 Hover in position `ctrl`

 Takeoff `enter`

+## Development
+You can easily download this reposiory to play around.
+Any pull request is welcome to.
+In order to dev I recommend using:
+`npm run dev` that runs nodemon process which automatically reloads the server on any Javascript change `npm run watch` that runs Gulp process to build JS and LESS